 Regardless of dietary restrictions, Acute Rehabilitation Unit patients have the opportunity to make daily food selections from a menu of nutritious and appetizing choices.
 Clinical dietitians develop special meal plans in accordance with the physiatrists’ instructions, and help patients learn to adapt their eating styles to incorporate new diet programs.
 The dietitians also make periodic rounds to monitor food tolerance.

-A psychologist is available to counsel patients who need help working through challenges resulting from their injury or illness.
+Psychological support services are available to assist patients who need help working through challenges resulting from their injury or illness.
 For instance, the patient may find it difficult to adjust to physical and mental restrictions or may need help in resuming his or her role in the family.
-Also, the psychologist may be asked to help the patient reintegrate into society.
+Also, the patient may need help reintegrating into society.

 The Pastoral Care Department provides spiritual care and services to Acute Rehabilitation Unit patients regardless of their religious preference.
 The staff is comprised of clergy and lay chaplains who represent several Christian denominations.
 Clergy of other denominations are notified upon request.
 A member of the Pastoral Care Department visits patients in their rooms and is available whenever patients or family members request additional visits.